seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 In a Very Long Instruction Word (VLIW) architecture, the compiler is responsible for mapping instructions to functional-units available on the architecture.
 To that end, the compiler creates groups of instructions called *packets* or *bundles*.
-The VLIW packetizer in LLVM is a target-independent mechanism to enable the packetization of machine instructions.
+The VLIW packetizer in LLVM37 is a target-independent mechanism to enable the packetization of machine instructions.

 Mapping from instructions to functional units